Sequoia/sequoia.github.com/_content/posts/type-hinting-in-javascipt.md

 }
 ```

-While writing this, we realized it that this function actually works with regular expresssions as the `search` parameter as well as strings.
+While writing this, we realized it that this function actually works with regular expressions as the `search` parameter as well as strings.
 Let's update that line to make clear that both types are supported:

 ```javascript
 /**